Funeral Service Recording

 One of his hobbies was studying the scriptures and comparing them to Meso-American history.
 As a result of his studies and research, he made several trips to Central and South America exploring the ruins located there.

 He loved the outdoors and much of family lore revolves around memories of trips shared with him: hiking, boating, exploring mountains and deserts (especially of Utah) as well as the jungles of Central and South America plus Alaska, Hawaii, and Europe.
 He always looked forward to his next adventure with his children, his brothers, extended family, neighbors, ward members, and associates.
 He was awed by God’s creations and beauties of the earth.
 He will be missed.

 He is survived by his wife Kathleen and his children Gary (SuzAnne), Karen (Chuck Gilbert), Kent (Tina), Ruth (Mark Kleckner), John (Pam), Maureen (Steve McDonald), Andrew (Christin), Brien (Nikki), and Kathryn (Jonathan Stapley), 31 grandchildren and 29 great-grandchildren.

 The Funeral will be on Monday, June 24, 2019 at 11:00am at the Willow Creek 7th Ward (2115 E. Creek Road, Cottonwood Heights, UT 84093) with a visitation from 9:30am to 10:30am.
 There is also a visitation on Sunday, June 23, 2019 from 6:00pm to 8:00pm at Cannon Mortuary (2460 Bengal Blvd, Cottonwood Heights, UT 84121).

-To send flowers to the family or plant a tree in memory of Conrad Grant Maxfield, please visit our floral store.
+To send flowers to Conrad's family, please visit our floral store.